For many of us, the word ‘budget’ is synonymous with ‘boring’.

 So thinking of it in those terms, the first step is to assess where you are right now.
-And if you are married or have a partner, you really should do this together.
+And if you are married or have a partner, you should absolutely do this together.

 Related ~ Money Habits of Happy Couples

 Look at your bank accounts, the cash you have in a jar (or under the mattress) and any and all sources of income.

 How much on food, entertainment, discretionary spending, etc., etc.

 How you record this information is down to you and your personal preference.
-It can be done on an Excel spreadsheet (I’ve made one for you that you can download below), in a notebook, using an app or even specific financial software.
+Your budget plan can be done on an Excel spreadsheet (I’ve made one for you that you can download below), in a notebook, using an app or even using specific financial software.